nikosanif/articles/dev-tools/dev-tools.md

 - commit message validation that meet conventional commit format
 - format with prettier the changed files before committing new code

-Install all the required dev-dependencies, by running:
+Install all the required _dev-dependencies_, by running:

 ```sh
 $ npm i -D @commitlint/cli @commitlint/config-conventional pretty-quick